prakriti673/attendance_auto/README.md

-Facial recognition based attendance system using python
+Facial recognition based attendance system using python and openCV